jpincas/functional-clustering/step1.md

 - Every hobby you’ve ever had
 - Every subject you studied to A-Level and beyond
-- Anything you’ve studied or research independently as an adult
+- Anything you’ve studied or researched independently as an adult
 - Every sport/physical pursuit you’ve tried at least twice
 - All areas of general intellectual curiosity
 - Other things you like to do in your free time